 A facilitated meeting of the SPWG was held in Bonn, 28-30 June 2016.
-This discussed the findings of an evaluation of the existing Strategic Plan 2009-2017 and identified some of the key elements to be included in the new Strategic Plan, including provisional Objectives and content for many of the associated Targets and Actions.
+This discussed the findings of an evaluation of the existing Strategic Plan 2009-2018 and identified some of the key elements to be included in the new Strategic Plan, including provisional Objectives and content for many of the associated Targets and Actions.
 Alongside detailed notes taken during the meeting, these have been used by the compilers (in consultation with the UNEP/AEWA Secretariat) as the basis for a preliminary consultation draft circulated to members of the SPWG in September 2016.

-This revised draft, which takes account of comments from Working Group members, is being circulated internally to the UNEP/AEWA Secretariat, following which a further amended draft will be transmitted to all Contracting Parties (in both English and French) by March 2017.
-Based on feedback from Parties, a final draft will be produced and forwarded for consideration by MOP7 in 2018.
+The following revised draft, which took into account the comments from Working Group members, was discussed in detail between the consultants and the UNEP/AEWA Secretariat, following which a further amended draft was transmitted to all Contracting Parties (in both English and French) in March 2017.
+Based on feedback from Parties, this final draft was produced and agreed by the Working Group in July 2017, which has formally also been approved by the Standing Committee for submission to MOP7 at its 13th meeting in July 2018.